Commercial content | New Customers Only | 21+

-While visiting our website, we may process two types of your data:
+While visiting our website, we may process several types of your data:

 Electronic identification data such as your IP address, the operating system you use on your device, unique device identifiers and mobile network information, device location, the browser type you used to visit our website and the date and time of access to our website.

 Data about your habits, namely your interactions with websites of our partners (if you have visited any of our partner’s websites, if you registered on any of our partner’s websites or if you took part in gaming activities after visiting any of our partner’s websites).
 This kind of data is processed on an aggregated level and it cannot be linked to your identity.